robertangeles/repo-ai-prompts/write-micro-essay-og.md

 - Do not output warnings or notes—just the output requested.
 - The essay should be a maximum of 250 words.
 - Write a concise and precise Twitter version of the essay by maximising a 300 character limit.
 Append this after an [X] Subheading.
-- Write a detailed prompt for an AI Image Generator for this essay.
-You will put this in the [IMAGE DESCRIPTION] Section.
+- Write a detailed prompt for an AI Image Generator that captures the essence of this essay.
+You will put this in the [Midjourney] Subheading.

 # INPUT: